idaholab/moose/framework/doc/content/source/kernels/KernelScalarBase.md

 for decomposing the coupling terms and having multiple scalar variables are contained in the source files of the Tensor Mechanics module test directory located at `modules/tensor_mechanics/test/include/kernels/`.
 The input files `2dscalar.i` and `2dsole.i` are located in `modules/tensor_mechanics/test/tests/lagrangian/cartesian/total/homogenization/scalar_kernel/`.
-The comments within these source files should be consulted to visualize how the rows and columns of the relevant reseidual and Jacobian contributions are handled.
+The comments within these source files should be consulted to visualize how the rows and columns of the relevant residual and Jacobian contributions are handled.

 !alert note title=Displaced mesh features untested
 The displaced mesh features are not yet tested for the scalar augmentation system.